chrispsn/mesh-spreadsheet/README.md

 - changes and releases can be managed via Git or other version control tools
 - calculations can be run 'headlessly', independently of the program used to write the code.

-If you maintain [load-bearing](https://xkcd.com/2347/) spreadsheets - files that are part of a process or periodically get rolled over - you might like Mesh.
+If you maintain [load-bearing](https://xkcd.com/2347/) spreadsheets - files that are part of a processing pipeline or periodically get rolled over - you might like Mesh.

 ## What Mesh does